-Sha red Roadway D escription Typical Context Planning Level Cost Sixth Street Considerations Signed bike routes, often including shared lane markings Posted speed limits up to 25 miles per hour and traffic volumes up to 3,000 vehicles per day \$ Shared lane markings currently exist along Sixth Street; spot intersection improvements could be implemented for a relatively low cost Bike Lanes D escription Typical Context Planning Level Cost Sixth Street Considerations ₩ .
-Exclusive spaces for bicyclists indicated by using striping, symbols, and signage Posted speed limits up to 35 mph and traffic volumes up to 6,500 vpd \$\$ The existing traveled way along Sixth Street are wide enough to implement bike lanes, but bike lanes behind pul in angled parking spaces are not recommended; on-street parking would need to be configured to a parallel or reverse angled configuration to implement comfortable bike lanes Buffered Bike Lanes D escription Typical Context Planning Level Cost Sixth Street Considerations 3 5 1 Exclusive spaces for bicyclists with an additional flush, painted buffer space Posted speed limits up to 30 mph and traffic volumes up to 6,500 vpd \$\$\$ The existing traveled way along Sixth Street is not wide enough to implement buffered bike lanes; on-street parkin would need to be reconfigured to a parallel or reverse angled configuration to provide sufficient space for buffer Separa ated Bike Lanes Do escription Typical Content Planning Level Cost Sixth Street Considerations Exclusive spaces for bicyclists physically separated from motor vehicle traffic with a vertical element Posted speed limits above 30 mph and traffic volumes above 6,500 vpd \$\$\$ The existing traveled way along Sixth Street is not wide enough to implement separated bike lanes and the angled parking would conflict with any physical elements; the street would require substantial reconfiguration - likely by converting to parallel parking and widening the raised sidewalk space - to implement separated bike lanes Sidepaths Do escription Typical Context Planning Level Cost Sixth Street Considerations Paths physically separated from motor vehicle traffic and used by all non- motorized modes Posted speed limits above 30 mph and traffic volumes above 6,500 vpd \$\$\$ Directing bicycle traffic off-street along Sixth Street would introduce the potential for conflicts with pedestrians, store fronts, street furniture, and landscaping
+Shared Roadway Description Typical Context Planning Level Cost Sixth Street Considerations Signed bike routes, often including shared lane markings and intersection treatments Posted speed limits up to 25 miles per hour and traffic volumes up to 3,000 vehicles per day (vpd) \$ Shared lane markings currently exist along Sixth Street; spot intersection improvements could be implemented for a relatively low cost l de la companya de l Bike Lanes Description Typical Context Planning Level Cost Sixth Street Considerations Exclusive spaces for bicyclists indicated by using striping, symbols, and signage Posted speed limits up to 35 mph and traffic volumes up to 6,500 vpd \$\$ The existing traveled way along Sixth Street is wide enough to implement bike lanes, but bike lanes behind pull- in angled parking spaces are not recommended; on-street parking would need to be configured to a parallel or reverse angled configuration to implement comfortable bike lanes Buffe red Bike Lanes Description Typical Context Planning Level Cost Sixth Street Considerations Exclusive spaces for bicyclists with an additional flush, painted buffer space Posted speed limits up to 30 mph and traffic volumes up to 6,500 vpd \$\$\$ The existing traveled way along Sixth Street is not wide enough to implement buffered bike lanes; on-street parking would need to be reconfigured to a parallel or reverse angled configuration to provide sufficient space for buffers Separa ated Bike Lanes Description Typical Content Planning Level Cost Sixth Street Considerations Exclusive spaces for bicyclists physically separated from motor vehicle traffic with a vertical element Posted speed limits above 30 mph and traffic volumes above 6,500 vpd \$\$\$ The existing traveled way along Sixth Street is not wide enough to implement separated bike lanes and the angled parking would conflict with any physical elements; the street would require substantial reconfiguration - likely by converting to parallel parking and widening the raised sidewalk space - to implement separated bike lanes Sidepaths Description Typical Context Planning Level Cost Sixth Street Considerations Paths physically separated from motor vehicle traffic and used by all non- motorized modes Posted speed limits above 30 mph and traffic volumes above 6,500 vpd \$\$\$ Directing bicycle traffic off-street along Sixth Street would introduce the potential for conflicts with pedestrians, store fronts, street furniture, and landscaping sixthstreetstudy Rapid City Area Metropolitan Planning Organization Sixth Street Corridor Plan

 Sixth Street's traffic characteristics - a 25 mph speed limit, a few thousand vehicles per day - are typical of shared lane facilities, and the LTS 1 designation signifies that this is an appropriate treatment.
-Additionally, it is likely that traffic volumes along the corridor would decrease following implementation of the proposed grade-separated crossing at the Sixth and Omaha intersection (and the related closure of that intersection to motor vehicle traffic) since many survey respondents indicated accessing Omaha Street as their most frequent reason for driving on Sixth Street.
+Additionally, it is likely that traffic volumes along the corridor will decrease following implementation of the proposed grade-separated crossing at the Sixth and Omaha intersection (and the related closure of that intersection to motor vehicle traffic) since many survey respondents indicated accessing Omaha Street as their most frequent reason for driving on Sixth Street.